 INTRODUCTION

-This procedure applies to all employees of Salford Priors Parish Council.
+This procedure applies to all employees of Salford Priors Parish Council, (“the Council”).
+The Council is the employer of its staff.

+This procedure follows the principles set out in the ACAS Code of Practice on Disciplinary and Grievance Procedures.
 The objectives of the procedure are: -

 To foster good relationships between the council and its employees by discouraging the harbouring of grievances;